Policy Simulation

 Viewing Simulated Policies on the Policy Matrix

 Clicking on the policy, we can see the matched assets for both the source and destination, as well as our security rules and simulation status of the policy.
-At the top right of this window, you can quickly EDIT, DELETE, and importantly ACTIVATE this policy, quickly transforming this policy from simulation mode to an active policy on your relevant Virtual Edge Nodes.
+At the top right of this window, you can quickly Edit, Delete, and importantly Activate this policy, quickly transforming this policy from simulation mode to an active policy on your relevant Virtual Edge Nodes.

-Revealing traffic analytics gives more insight into what protocols we may want to allow or deny in our simulated policy based on traffic that has been observed.
+Revealing traffic analytics in the Policy Matrix gives more insight into what protocols we may want to allow or deny in our simulated policy based on traffic that has been observed.
+Use this data to make informed decisions about policy beyond what traffic you think needs to be allowed.

 Evaluating Simulated Policies and Making Adjustments